Pretty-SFOS/opal-linkhandler/README.md

 # Link handler for Sailfish apps

-This module provides a link handler to open or copy external links.
+This module provides a link handler to open, copy or share external links.

 Text items and Silica's `Label` support external links using the `<a href="url">title</a>` notation.
 They can then be opened externally when